Make sure you consider all the facts…

-The second most common difficulty a landlord experienced was trying to find the time to keep up to date with the latest legislation changes, which becomes a lengthy and exasperating task.
+The second most common difficulty a landlord experience is finding the time to keep up to date with the latest legislation changes, which becomes a lengthy and exasperating task.

 This is not without forgetting to schedule regular property inspections!

-There are many landlords that are just not comfortable with the fact their tenants are able to call them at any time, day or night, to discuss an issue with their tenancy.
+Are you comfortable with your tenants being able to call you at any time, day or night, to discuss an issue with their tenancy?

 There is a requirement to provide your tenant with the contact details of the tenancy manager, so if you manage your tenancy you will need to understand your tenants must be able to contact you directly with any issues.

-Typically, this ends up happening when you’re at work or maybe at a time in the evening or over the weekend, but worst of all it could happen when you are on holiday or enjoying valuable relaxation time?
+This tends to be when you’re at work or relaxing in the evening or weekend, but worst of all it typically happens when you are on holiday or enjoying valuable relaxation time.

 All properties require some form of maintenance to keep them in good condition.

-Part of the process will involve routine inspections and contact with your tenant.
-You must not assume your tenant will automatically call you if there is an issue because they might not realise there is one!
+Part of this process involves regular contact with your tenant and routine inspections.
+You must not assume your tenant will automatically call you if there is an issue especially as they might not realise there is one!

-Some tenants will believe they are making your life easier by not troubling you about issues like topping up the boiler pressure or noticing a small stain that has started to appear on the ceiling.
+Some tenants will not trouble you about issues like topping up the boiler pressure or noticing a small stain that has started to appear on the ceiling.